alshedivat/al-folio/_pages/about.md

 I'm currently a second-year MPhil Linguistics student at University of Oxford.
 My academic interests mainly lie in:

-· Natural Language Processing
+· Natural Language Processing<br>
-· Syntax, Semantics, and Pragmatics in theoretical and experimental linguistics · Social computing
+· Syntax, Semantics, and Pragmatics in theoretical and experimental linguistics<br>
+· Social computing

-Please see <a href="/fangru-lin.github.io/projects/" target="_blank">my project page</a> for more information!
+Please see <a href="fangru-lin.github.io/projects/" target="_blank">my project page</a> for more information!

 My non-academic interests are in music and sports!
 I have level-10 (highest level) piano player certificate.
 I have also been in many sing comps including Voice of China, and Chinese sing comp (唱响津城) at University of Oxford.
 For sports, I do Pilates very often.
 I also enjoy outdoor activities such as skiing!